-Cooking with a pressure cooker, like the Instant Pot, has had a resurgence in the past couple years.
+Cooking with a pressure cooker, like the Instant Pot, has had a resurgence in the past couple of years.
 There are loads of cookbooks featuring the Instant Pot, but few that focus on recipes for those who must avoid gluten.
 I, of course, zeroed in on the desserts.
 From this Apple Cinnamon Bread Pudding to New York Style Cheesecake, Double Chocolate Fudge Cheesecake, and Mexican Chocolate Pound Cake, there were some delectable options.

-I’ve made a vanilla bean cheesecake in my IP, and it was ultra creamy and delicious!
+I’ve made a vanilla bean cheesecake in my IP, and it was ultra-creamy and delicious!
 This cookbook takes the guesswork out of taking trying to translate your standard gluten free recipes into Instant Pot recipes.
 This apple bread pudding was made with Udi’s gluten free cinnamon raisin bread tossed with a lovely custard.
 But my favorite part of the recipe was the caramelly vanilla sauce.
 I could have eaten it with a spoon!

 More Instant Pot Recipes You’ll Love:

 Going through a remodel, I found the Instant Pot a great tool to use while my kitchen was out of commission.
 I love the concentrated flavors and how quick and tender it makes chicken, beef and pork.